 DCCKI ROLES

-The roles of RDPs, Parties and their User Personnel in the context of access to DCCKI Services and DCCKI Repository Services as DCCKI Authorised Subscribers, DCCKI Eligible Subscribers, and DCCKI Subscribers are set out in the Code, the DCCKI Certificate Policy (DCCKI CP), this DCCKI RAPP, and the DCCKI Code of Connection.
+The roles of RDPs, Parties and their User Personnel in the context of access to DCCKI Services and the DCCKI Repository Service as DCCKI Authorised Subscribers, DCCKI Eligible Subscribers, and DCCKI Subscribers are set out in the Code, the DCCKI Certificate Policy (DCCKI CP), this DCCKI RAPP, and the DCCKI Code of Connection.

 This DCCKI RAPP details the procedures to be followed by Parties and RDPs in respect of permitting individuals to act as DCCKI Senior Responsible Officers (DCCKI SROs) or DCCKI Authorised Responsible Officers (DCCKI AROs) on behalf of a Party or RDP.